cxply/backups/README.md

-Basckups from configs gathered from the forums etc to make my life easier when i resintall, all credit goes to the respective authors.
+Backups from configs gathered from the forums etc to make my life easier when i resintall, all credit goes to the respective authors.